 - Location, location, location.
 Our campus is located right at the intersection of Wayne Gretzky Drive and 112th Ave, making us easily accessible to/from downtown Edmonton (10-minute walk), Commonwealth Stadium (20-minute walk), and other major highways and attractions in the city.
 To the immediate south of our campus is the beautiful North Saskatchewan River which is surrounded by various parks and walking and biking trails that run through Edmonton.

 - The saying “Size Does Matter” rings true for Concordia University of Edmonton and its residence communities.
 Compared to other local universities with titanic student populations and campuses, the small and closely-knit size of our campus and residence halls mean that there is more interaction between residence students and the residence staff, the faculty, and other student affairs personnel.
 This makes for an enriched residential life experience and provides students with a feeling of belonging and connection.

-- Our International Students’ Office also has a burgeoning list of partnerships with other universities all over the world.
+- Diverse student residence population: Our International Students’ Office also has a burgeoning list of partnerships with other universities all over the world.
 This results in a very diverse student residence population, and ultimately, plenty of cultural, educational, and personal interactions between Canadian students and international students living in residence from all over the globe.

 When can I apply for on-campus residence accommodation?

 It is generally recommended that you submit a completed residence application as soon as you get a favourable admission decision from the university.

 Our application process is separate from the application process to academic programs.
 Therefore, you must submit a separate application for on-campus accommodation, while awaiting an admission decision to one of our programs.
 Please note that if a prospective student’s application into a program is denied, their residence application is automatically nullified for that semester, and it is the applicant’s responsibility to notify the residence office promptly (only admitted students with proof of course registrations can reside in our on-campus residences).

 How many rooms are available in the residences?